christianhelms/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Answer: The purpose is to store data that you would like to preserve across page loads.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Answer: It encrypts out passwords making it more difficult for attackers to be successful

 - [ ] What does bcrypt do to slow down attackers?
+Answer: It encrypts passwords so it takes attackers longer to break a password as long as it's a good or decent password.
+Ex: qwerty1234 only takes 30 seconds but a better password can take years.

 - [ ] What are the three parts of the JSON Web Token?
+Answer: Header, payload, and signature

 ## Minimum Viable Product